rbontekoe/BAWJ/docs/src/chapter5.md

 # 5. Create and Test Infrastructure.jl

-The Infrastructure has functions that refer to the outer world.
+The Infrastructure has functions that refer to the outer world and can use elements from the Domain and API layers.
 For example:
-- JSON data that has to converted to Julia objects or visa versa,
+- converting JSON data to Julia objects or visa versa.
-- Julia objects that have to be stored,
-- Stored objects that have to be converted to Julia objects,
+- storing Julia's objects.
+- retrieving objects.
-- Event Sourcing, registering events and replay a history of events.
+- Event Sourcing, registering events, and replaying a history of events.
-- CQRS (Command Query Responsibility Segregation) separating events from queries.
+- CQRS (Command Query Responsibility Segregation), separating events from queries.

+In this chapter, you learn to store and retrieve data-types.

 ### Contents